Greenford & District Scout District Privacy Notice

-Greenford & District Scout District, employs the services of the following third-party data processors: -
+Greenford & District Scout District, uses the services of the following third-party data processors:

 The Scout Association via its membership system Compass which is used to record the personal information of leaders, adults and parents who have undergone a Disclosure and Barring Service (DBS) check.